nationalarchives/tdr-prototype-file-export/README.md

 ### Run all steps in Docker

+- Build the jar files with `sbt clean assembly`
 - Build the image with `docker build . --tag exportfiles`
 - Run the Docker image, setting environment variables with your AWS key ID, AWS secret key, SSH key contents, and GPG public key contents and recipient ID: